Tuning of the carrier localization, magnetic and thermoelectric properties in ultrathin (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) superlattices by oxygen vacancies: Electronic and magnetic properties of (L a N i O ) /(L a A l O ) (001) superlattices

-The interplay of confinement and strain triggers a varying degree of CD throughout the LaNiO$_{3}$ sublattice, resulting in distinct spin moments at the Ni sites, shown in the spin density plot in Fig.~\ref{Fig2} (a).
-To elucidate the variable CD more clearly, for instance, the Ni4 and Ni5 have spin moments of 1.53~$\mu_\text{B}$ and 0.95~$\mu_\text{B}$, respectively.
-The corresponding octahedra have volumes of 10.80~{\AA$^3$} and 9.52~{\AA$^3$}, respectively.
-Whereas on the other hand, the Ni3 and Ni6 have spin moments of 1.13~$\mu_\text{B}$ and -0.6~$\mu_\text{B}$ along with their corresponding octahedra volumes of 10.12~{\AA$^3$} and 9.52~{\AA$^3$}, respectively.
-We obtain a ferrimagnetic (FIM) spin-polarization due to distinctly two Ni sites surrounded by 5 oxygens (Ni2 and Ni6) having negative spin moments.
-This results in the enhanced bandwidth of the conduction band, especially in the spin-down channel, along with a reduced global band gap of 0.44 eV, compared to the pristine SL (see Fig. S5 of the supplement~\cite{Appendix2020}).
-Furthermore, apart from the FIM-CD phase we find an insulating AFM phase, albeit less stable than FIM-CD phase by 26 meV/Ni atom.
-The LDOS comparing the two magnetic orders are provided in Sec.
-S-4 of the supplemental material~\cite{Appendix2020}.
-This further corroborates our finding that the electron localization is the preferred mechanism for MIT in (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) SLs.
-Furthermore, the relative stability of different possible magnetic orders is provided in Table-I and discussed in Sec.
-S-1 of the supplement~\cite{Appendix2020}.
+At $\delta$ = 0.125, we find that the oxygen vacancy (V$_{\mathrm{O}}$) prefers to occupy the NiO$_2$ plane (see Table I in section S-4-A of the supplemental material~\cite{Appendix2020}), irrespective of strain, similar to findings for lower oxygen vacancy concentrations~\cite{Geisler2022}.
+The orbital-projected DOS of all the Ni sites (see Fig.~\ref{Fig4} (a)) is displayed in Fig. S9 of the supplemental material~\cite{Appendix2020}), at both tensile and compressive strain, respectively.
+The localization of electrons released by the oxygen defects triggers a varying degree of CD throughout the LaNiO$_{3}$ sublattice, resulting in distinct spin moments at the Ni sites, shown in the spin density plot in Fig.~\ref{Fig4}(a) for $a_{\mathrm{STO}}$ (see Fig. S9 (b) of the supplemental material~\cite{Appendix2020} for $a_{\mathrm{LSAO}}$).
+With one oxygen vacancy (1/4 electron per Ni site), the two released electrons localize at distant Ni sites (Ni6 and Ni7) from the oxygen defect site rather than on an adjacent Ni site, connected by the green colored lines on the spin density plot in Fig.~\ref{Fig4} (a) for $a_{\mathrm{STO}}$ (see Fig. S9 (b) of the supplemental material~\cite{Appendix2020} for $a_{\mathrm{LSAO}}$).
+The orbital-projected DOS of Ni6 and Ni7 show that both the $e_g$ orbitals are occupied in the spin-up channel, irrespective of strain.
+This leads to enlarged octahedral volumes 10.76~{\AA$^3$} ($a_{\mathrm{STO}}$)/9.94~{\AA$^3$} ($a_{\mathrm{LSAO}}$) and a spin magnetic moment of 1.55~$\mu_\text{B}$ ($a_{\mathrm{STO}}$)/1.46~$\mu_\text{B}$ ($a_{\mathrm{LSAO}}$).
+Further sites with nonzero magnetic moments are Ni3 (1.1~$\mu_\text{B}$), Ni4 (0.85~$\mu_\text{B}$), Ni5 (-0.5~$\mu_\text{B}$), and Ni8 (-0.5~$\mu_\text{B}$), the corresponding polyhedral volumes are 10~{\AA$^3$}, 9.5~{\AA$^3$}, 4.8~{\AA$^3$}, and 9.4~{\AA$^3$}, respectively.
+A similar variation in CD is also obtained at compressive strain (see Fig. S9 (b) of the supplemental material~\cite{Appendix2020}).
+Overall, ferrimagnetic (FIM) order arises due to the negative spin moments of Ni5 and Ni8 polyhedra.
+This results in an enhanced bandwidth of the conduction band, especially in the spin-down channel and a band gap of 0.5 eV at $a_{\mathrm{STO}}$ and 0.32 eV at $a_{\mathrm{LSAO}}$, respectively.
+Apart from the FIM-CD phase, we find an insulating AFM phase, 26 meV/Ni atom at $a_{\mathrm{STO}}$ and 27.5 meV/Ni atom at $a_{\mathrm{LSAO}}$ less stable than FIM-CD.
+The LDOS of the two magnetic phases at tensile and compressive strains are provided in subsection S-4-B of the supplemental material~\cite{Appendix2020}.
+Furthermore, the relative stability of different possible magnetic orders is displayed in Table-II (for both tensile and compressive strain) and discussed in subsection S-4-A of the supplemental material~\cite{Appendix2020}.
+We find that one oxygen vacancy in the NiO$_{2}$ plane is 0.5 eV/SL more stable at $a_{\mathrm{LSAO}}$ than at $a_{\mathrm{STO}}$, similar to results at lower oxygen vacancy concentrations and at different compressive strain ($a_{\mathrm{LaAlO_{3}}}$=3.79~\AA)~\cite{Geisler2022}.